SerenaGW/LLMReadteamSymbolic/README.md

 ## Conclusion: A Step Towards More Robust LLMs

 This research and report has revealed many facets of how LLM internal processing works, its response times, and also how its directives related to providing a good user experience can be exploited in complex ways.
 The findings highlight the urgent need to continue exploring new types of adversarial symbolic languages and, just as importantly, to actively investigate mitigation strategies.
-Future tests could focus on how an increase in LLM capacity, optimizations in response times, greater diversity in training data, or the development of more sophisticated input filters, could strengthen the resilience of these models against such manipulations.
-This report is a testament that thoroughly understanding LLMs, even their flaws, is a fundamental pillar for their secure evolution.
+This repository now provides a practical guide for that investigation.

 ---

 ### Call to Action

 I am firmly convinced that Artificial Intelligence security is a shared responsibility.
-I am **open to collaborate, share insights, and build solutions together** that will enable us to create safer and more trustworthy AI for the future.
+With the inclusion of the fine-tuning guide, I am even more open to collaborate, share insights, and build solutions together that will enable us to create safer and more trustworthy AI for the future.

 [My LinkedIn Profile](https://www.linkedin.com/in/serena-gomez-wannaz/?locale=en_US)